 while the Vizing-bound (\Cref{cor:vizingbound}) is almost sharp, since a ``typical'' (uniformly random) regular graph has $\nu(G)=n/2-O(\log n)$ with high probability~\cite{anastos_finding_2021}.

-\item The (non-bipartite) \textbf{half-graph} is defined as follows for every even $n$: let the set of vertices be the integers $1,\ldots,{n}$, and two distinct vertices $i$ and $j$ are joined by an edge $ij$ if and only if $i,j\le n/2$ or $i+n/2\le j$.
-The Pósa-bound (\Cref{th:posa}) gives the correct $\nu=n/2$, while the estimate given by the Vizing-bound is only $\sim n/4$, and the Maximality-bound is also not any better either ($\sim \frac{2-\sqrt{2}}{4}n$).
+\item The well-known (non-bipartite) \textbf{half-graph} is defined as follows for every even $n$: let the set of vertices be the integers $1,\ldots,{n}$, and two distinct vertices $i$ and $j$ are joined by an edge $ij$ if and only if $i,j\le n/2$ or $i+n/2\le j$.
+(Clearly, this graph is unique.)
+The P\'osa-bound (\Cref{th:posa}) gives the correct $\nu=n/2$, while the estimate given by the Vizing-bound is only $\sim n/4$, and the Maximality-bound is also not any better either ($\sim \frac{2-\sqrt{2}}{4}n$).